linode/docs/docs/security/backups/backing-up-your-data.md

 -   -v or --verbose: Displays more output
 -   -z or --compress: Compress file data during transfer

-You can add or remove any of the rsync options as you see fit.
+You can add or remove any of the rsync options.
 For example, if you don't need to see all of the output, you could just run:

     -ahz